nfagerlund/puppet-docs/source/puppet/4.7/reference/lang_conditional.markdown

 ### Conditions

-The condition(s) of an "if" statement may be any expression that resolves to a boolean value.
+The condition(s) of an "if" statement can be any expression that resolves to a boolean value.
 This includes:

 * [Variables][]
 * [Expressions][], including arbitrarily nested `and` and `or` expressions